Freedom of Information Requests

 Start Your Search with an Informal Request

-Before you make a formal request for information, try contacting the departments within the City that may have the information you are seeking.
-The Act is not intended to replace existing means of obtaining information.
+Before you make a formal FOI request, try contacting the department(s) within the City that may have the information you are seeking.

 Information you can receive through an informal request with front line staff includes: